Medical physicist: Europe

 The presence of Medical Physicists at Expert level ('Medical Physics Experts') in healthcare in the European Union is required by the 2013/59/Euratom directive.
 The European Federation of Organisations for Medical Physics(EFOMP) has defined a detailed inventory of learning outcomes for Medical Physics Experts in terms of Knowledge, Skills and Competences (the latter in Europe means 'responsibilities').
 In Europe the professional preparation for Medical Physicists typically consists of a first degree in Physics or equivalent (e.g., biophysics, electrical or mechanical engineering, computing), a Masters in Medical Physics and a 2-year training Residency.
 The European Commission has produced 'European Guidelines on the Medical Physics Expert'.

 Finland

 In Finland the qualification of medical physicist is comparable to specialisation of physicians.
 In contrast to many other countries, qualified medical physicist is considered as a post-graduate university education requiring a licentiate's degree or a PhD and a 5-year training residency.

+Syrian Arab Republics

+In 2013, Damascus University instituted a Master's program in Medical Physics, which has significantly contributed to the training of numerous medical physicists across various university and local hospitals, as well as several universities within the Syrian Arab Republic.
+This program has facilitated the dissemination of knowledge through the publication of several external research articles addressing the role of medical physicists in oncology.
+Furthermore, it has resulted in the production of multiple academic textbooks in the field of medical physics.